San Mateo–Hayward Bridge: 1967 orthotropic bridge

 The total length of the bridge is 7 mi, which is made up of a western 1.9 mi highrise section and an eastern 5.1 mi trestle section.
 Approximately 425000 cuyd of fill were used at the Hayward end to reclaim land for placing the toll plaza and administrative buildings.
 The eastern trestle span was built on 4,840 prestressed hollow concrete piles, each 60–90 ft long.
 The contractor built a casting yard in Richmond to produce the concrete piles continuously.
 The new eastern trestle span was completed in 1963 and traffic over the existing 1929 bridge was moved over to it.

 Work on the western highrise span was bid in October 1964 and commenced in 1965.
 It crosses a shipping channel, with an orthotropic main span that is 750 ft long (at the time, the longest girder span in the United States) and has a vertical clearance of 135 ft.
 The main span is flanked by two orthotropic back spans which are each 375 ft long, and there are seven orthotropic side spans on the approach to each back span.
 Each of these side spans are 292 ft long.
 Although these spans appear to be formed from continuous box girders, they consist of alternating anchor spans and suspended spans.
 Anchor spans rest on top of two adjacent piers and cantilever over each side slightly, and suspended spans are hung between the ends of two adjacent anchor spans.
 There are an additional nine 208 ft steel spans carrying a concrete deck on the San Mateo side of the highrise, and ten steel spans carrying a concrete deck on the Hayward side, ranging from 186 to 208 ft.
 The bridge carries about 93,000 cars and other vehicles on a typical day, almost double its original projected design capacity of 50,000 vehicles per day.

 The steel deck of the bridge, approximately 418000 sqft, was paved with an epoxy asphalt concrete wearing surface in two layers.
 The San Mateo Bridge was the first deployment of an epoxy asphalt concrete wearing surface.
 As of 2005, the original wearing surface was still in use, but was subsequently replaced in 2015.

 The highrise section was initially built with six lanes and the eastern causeway with four lanes (two in each direction).
 The causeway section was a perennial traffic bottleneck until it was expanded to six lanes in 2002, along with much needed improvements in its connections with Interstate 880 in Hayward.

-Bus service over the bridge was provided by AC Transit's Line M Transbay service.
-Line M was suspended due to ridership losses following the COVID-19 pandemic in the San Francisco Bay Area.
+AC Transit began route M bus service over the bridge in May 2003.
+Service was suspended in 2020 due to ridership losses following the COVID-19 pandemic in the San Francisco Bay Area.